Meet the team behind Australia’s music lovin’ mag.

 IN-HOUSE MASTERING SERVICE, GLOBAL SERIES CO-ORDINATOR, MENTOR

-Tasmanian composer and music producer Christopher Leon graduated in 2013 with a major in Music Technology from the University of Tasmania.
+Tasmanian composer and music producer Christopher Leon was named a semi-finalist in the 2017 Tasmanian Young Achiever Awards (arts).
+He graduated in 2013 with a major in Music Technology from the University of Tasmania.
 In 2011, he worked on a team to produce the score for American feature film Christmas With The Dead, and in 2013 was responsible for scoring three TV commercials for the state government.
 Since picking up the guitar at age 12, Christopher has performed his own classical and Flamenco influenced guitar compositions across Tasmania and has swept through multiple genres on his way to electronic and orchestral music production.
 He now holds the position of production assistant with the Tasmanian Symphony Orchestra.
-In 2017, he was named a semi-finalist in the Tasmanian Young Achiever Awards (arts).

 2016 CUTCOMMON YOUNG WRITER OF THE YEAR